Financial inclusion

 Financial inclusion is the availability and equality of opportunities to access financial services.
 It refers to processes by which individuals and businesses can access appropriate, affordable, and timely financial products and services—which include banking, loan, equity, and insurance products.
 It provides paths to enhance inclusiveness in economic growth by enabling the unbanked population to access the means for savings, investment, and insurance towards improving household income and reducing income inequality.

 Financial-inclusion efforts typically target those who are unbanked or underbanked, and then direct sustainable financial services to them.
 Providing financial inclusion entails going beyond merely opening a bank account.
 Banked individuals can be excluded from other financial services.
 Having more-inclusive financial systems has been linked to stronger and more sustainable economic growth and development, thus achieving financial inclusion has become a priority for many countries across the globe.

-In 2021, about 1.4 billion adults lacked a bank account.
+In 2021, about 1.4 billion adults lacked a bank account, declining further to 1.3 billion by 2024.
 Among the unbanked, a significant number are women and poor people in rural areas.
 Often, those excluded from financial institutions face discrimination or belong to vulnerable or marginalized populations.

-Due to the lack of financial infrastructure and financial services many under-served and low-income communities suffer.
+Due to the lack of financial infrastructure and financial services, many underserved and low-income communities suffer.
 Specifically, the lack of proper information can harm low-income communities and expose them to financial risks.
 For instance, payday loans target low-income persons who are not adequately informed about interest rates or compound interest.
 Such people may become trapped and indebted to predatory institutions.

 The public sector spearheads outreach and education for adults to receive free financial services such as education, tax preparation, and welfare assistance.
 Non-profit organizations dedicate themselves to serving underprivileged communities through private resources and state funding.
-Within California, state legislation allows for grants to be disbursed during the fiscal year and non-profits can apply for additional funding.
-Bill AB-423 is an example of the state recognizing the lack of financial inclusion of young adults; the bill encourages pupil instruction and financial literacy lessons to begin as early as grade 9.
+Within California, state legislation allows for grants to be disbursed during the fiscal year and nonprofits can apply for additional funding.

 While not all individuals need or want financial services, financial inclusion aims to remove all barriers, both supply-side and demand-side.
 Supply-side barriers stem from financial institutions themselves.
-They often indicate poor financial infrastructure, and include lack of nearby financial institutions, high costs to opening accounts, or documentation requirements.
+They often indicate poor financial infrastructure and include a lack of nearby financial institutions, high costs to open accounts, or documentation requirements.
 Demand-side barriers refer to aspects of the individual seeking financial services and include poor financial literacy, lack of financial capability, or cultural or religious beliefs (such as suspicion of loan sharks or rejection of usury) that impact financial decisions.

 Some experts express skepticism about the effectiveness of financial-inclusion initiatives.
 Research on microfinance initiatives indicates that wide availability of credit for micro-entrepreneurs can produce informal inter-mediation, an unintended form of entrepreneurship.